crapp/geomandel/README.md

 to what values geomandel actually wrote into the image file.

-You can choose between `--img-pnm-bw` a simple black and white image, `--img-pnm-grey` using grey scale to render the mandelbrot fractal and `--img-pnm-col` that generates a RGB color image.
+You can choose between `--img-pnm-bw` a simple black and white image, `--img-pnm-grey` using grey scale to render the fractal and `--img-pnm-col` that generates a RGB color image.

 Additionally [SFML](http://www.sfml-dev.org/) can be used to generate jpg/png images.